gabrielbull/react-desktop/docs/windows/text-input.md

 height              | number       | Sets the height of a component. hidden              | bool         | Sets the visibility of a component. horizontalAlignment | string       | Sets the horizontal alignment of the component's content<br/>__Property value__ _"left"_, _"center"_, _"right"_
-label               | string       | Adds an label to the input. onChange            | function     | Callback function when the input changes. placeholder         | function     | Adds a placeholder to the input. theme               | string       | Sets the UI theme that is used by this component and its children elements.<br/>__Property value__ _"light"_, _"dark"_
+label               | string       | Adds a label to the input. onChange            | function     | Callback function when the input changes. placeholder         | function     | Adds a placeholder to the input. theme               | string       | Sets the UI theme that is used by this component and its children elements.<br/>__Property value__ _"light"_, _"dark"_